 When considering its image management options, one of Sendify’s developers recommended Cloudinary, which offers an end-to-end cloud-based image and video management solution.
 Web and mobile app developers use Cloudinary’s tools to streamline media management and deliver an optimal end user experience.

 “Cloudinary is great,” said Vernersson.
-“This is one service that provides all the necessary tools first and foremost, for us, cloud storage and manipulation – plus the ability to integrate with WordPress.”
+“This is one service that provides all the necessary tools first and foremost, for us, cloud storage and transformation – plus the ability to integrate with WordPress.”

 With Cloudinary, Vernersson added that Sendify now also can ensure that its two new websites are not bogged down by unoptimized images, which decreases page load time and results in a better experience for its customers.